penseipublicidade/website/docs/controls/canvas.md

 ### `max_width`

 The maximum width of the painted text.

-Default is `None` - infinity.
+Defaults to `None` - infinity.

 ### `ellipsis`